Woodgreen Station: Other people

 Topsy Glynn was born around 1916, the daughter of a "half-caste" stockman called James Glynn and an unnamed Aboriginal woman.
 She was later described by the authorities as a "three-quarter-caste aboriginal".
 After Topsy's mother was killed, around 1919, Ron Purvis Sr persuaded the NT police commissioner Robert Stott to put Topsy in to the "Half-caste Institution Alice Springs" (The Bungalow, then at the Alice Springs Telegraph Station), although she was not technically "half-caste", on condition that Purvis employed her on Wood Green Station as soon as she had completed her schooling there, which he did.
 Glynn gave birth to two daughters on Atartinga /Wood Green.
 The first of these daughters was Rona Glynn, born in 1936, whose father was Ron Price.
 She went on to become the first Aboriginal teacher and nurse in Alice Springs.
 The second daughter was Freda Glynn, born in 1939, whose father was Ron's brother Alf Price.
-Freda became a media specialist, who co-founded the Central Australian Aboriginal Media Association (CAAMA), and is the mother of filmmaker Erica Glynn.
+Freda became a media specialist, who co-founded the Central Australian Aboriginal Media Association, and is the mother of filmmaker Erica Glynn.

-Topsy was again admitted to The Bungalow on 12 Sept 1939, When Freda was just three weeks old, as there were health issues to be attended to, the authorities were trying to determine who Freda's father was, and owing to "the promiscous manner in which Topsy was giving birth to half-caste infants at Wood Green station it was...considered to be in the girls best interests for her and her children to remain in the Institution".
+Topsy was again admitted to The Bungalow on 12 Sept 1939, When Freda was just three weeks old, as there were health issues to be attended to, the authorities were trying to determine who Freda's father was, and owing to "the promiscuous manner in which Topsy was giving birth to half-caste infants at Wood Green station it was...considered to be in the girls best interests for her and her children to remain in the Institution".
 Topsy was not keen to return to the station, as she was employed by Purvis "as housemaid and cook and had also done stockwork and windmill repair work around the station and in return had only received clothing and rations", and was happy working as a laundress at the institution.
-However, by November 1940, Topsy was again working for Purvis at Wood Green under an agreement similar to that which governed the employment of halfcaste girls in the township.
+However, by November 1940, Topsy was again working for Purvis at Wood Green under an agreement similar to that which governed the employment of half-caste girls in the township.
 Following the bombing of Darwin in February 1942, there were military orders to evacuate The Bungalow, so Topsy took her girls to New South Wales to find work there.

 Artist and cultural leader, Anmatyerr woman Hilda "Cookie" Price Pwerl (c.
 1930–2019), worked for rations at Woodgreen (known to her as Athatheng) and other stations in the area when she was young.